simonnilsson90/EksjoSot_Backend/README.md

-# Backend Repository for The Everytone Store
+# Backend Repository for The Everyone Store

 This repository contains the Spring Boot backend application for The Everytone Store.